anu-bdsi/workshop-intro-to-linux/week2_tutorial.md

 fi
 ```

+__Example:__

-__EXAMPLE__: We can augment the last example to add the addition to check for zero.
+We can extend the last example to add the addition to check for zero.

 ```sh
 echo -n "Enter Number: "